 The calibration of the Radar, Lidar, or speedometer device used to stop the defendant can be challenged.
 Typical objections rest on whether a calibration of the device was was done within the past six months.
 Additionally, was the individual who did the calibration who signed the certificate in court?
 Finally, if the calibration is a copy, is it considered a “true copy” within the meaning of the Code?

-Do I need to a Lawyer for a Reckless Driving charge in Fairfax County?
+Get a Lawyer for a Reckless Driving charge in Fairfax County

 In short, you need a lawyer for a reckless driving charge in Fairfax County.
-There is simply too much to risk going to court with a lawyer since reckless driving is a misdemeanor.
+There is simply too much to risk going to court without a lawyer since reckless driving is a misdemeanor and you are going up against a police officer.
 At the Letnick Law Firm PLC, we have had the privilege of hearing our clients say how much easier we made it for them when they hired us as their lawyer.
 They don't have to say anything to the police office or Judge and they know they have an experienced lawyer working for them.
 We pride ourselves in letting the clients know what the likely outcome will be when we first meet.
 We will not create any unjust expectations in our cases and want our clients fully informed prior to Court.

-In certain reckless driving cases in Fairfax County, your lawyer can appear on your behalf for court.
+In Fairfax County, your lawyer can appear on your behalf for court in many reckless driving cases.
 While it depends on the speed and your record, the lawyers at Letnick Law Firm PLC regularly appear on our clients behalf so that the client does not need to take the time out of their day to miss work or family obligations.
-At the conclusion of the case, we contact the client letting them know the result and the fines and court costs, if any.
-We will first discuss possible resolutions before your court date so that you know what to expect.
+On the morning of course, prior to conclusion of the case, we will contact the client letting them know offer has been extended and discuss further logistics (such as whether to accept or reject the offer and what to do next).

 We offer a no obligation Free Initial Consultation to discuss your Fairfax reckless driving case.
 You can either come in for an in-office appointment or do a telephone conference.
 We will talk about the facts of your case, whether any mitigating evidence is necessary, the price for the representation, and the next steps.
 Everyone's case is important and so is yours.

-Certainly, you would not want to hire a civil lawyer to handle your reckless driving case.
+Many people want the best lawyer for their reckless driving charge.
+There are hundreds of lawyers in the Fairfax County area but only a handful can properly handle your case.
+You would not want to hire a civil lawyer to handle your reckless driving charge.
 Lawyers that handle reckless driving cases are generally in court everyday and appear in front of the same judges and prosecutors on a consistent basis.
-This relationship with the court is not established when an attorney appears in court once a month.
+This relationship is not established when an attorney appears in court once a month.